a-s-russo/austemp/README.md

 Download summer and winter data for Adelaide:

-(The approximate download date & time of this example is 24 Mar 2024 @ 10AM ACDT.)
+(The approximate download date & time of this example is 01 Apr 2024 @ 12PM ACDT.)

 ``` r
 # Load the package